 then it’s back to completing the lime mortar pointing…

-which clearly helps reveal the outside original edge of the access road which Historic England were very keen to see preserved as a visual reminder of how the harbour has responded to different needs of use over time…
+which now clearly reveals the line of the original edge of the access road which Historic England were very keen to see preserved as a visual reminder of how the harbour has responded to different needs of use over time…

-the swing shovel on site has revealed the extent of the south slip, much of it long since covered by a beach of pebbles and rubble…
+The swing shovel used on site has revealed the extent of the south slip, much of it long since covered by a beach of pebbles and rubble…